 On June 23, 2021, Nova Southeastern University (NSU) President, Dr. George L. Hanbury, filed a Letter of Objection to the Notice of Intent from SCF.
 Nova asserted in the response that they have partnered with school districts around the state of Florida, including the Tampa Bay area to provide a Comprehensive Teacher Training Program agreement with school district partners throughout the state of Florida.
 According to their response, the Tampa Bay, Florida campus of Nova serves some students in the local Sarasota area.
-This could not be verified as to the number of students they serve in the Sarasota County area.
 No alternative proposal was provided by Nova.

 NSU's objection states that they are meeting the needs of the community.
-SCF is not aware of any traditional face to face course offerings that are delivered from NSU faculty in our service area of Manatee and Sarasota counties.
-SCF does acknowledge that that NSU has offered the Elementary Education Program as an online program.
-However, as NSU is a private institution, which means the costs are prohibitive for many of our students.
+SCF acknowledges that that NSU has offered the Elementary Education Program in our district as an online program but as a private institution, which means the costs are prohibitive for many of our students.
 SCF believes that we can offer local students an exemplary education at a substantially lower cost.
 In contrast, SCF has three physical campuses where students can enjoy access to live faculty conferences and access all student service resources within the geographical district that SCF serves.
-Moreover, the tuition costs for a 120-credit-hour program at NSU is \$134,040 (1,117.00 \ 120 credits).
+Moreover, the tuition costs for a 120-credit-hour program at NSU is \$134,040 (1,117.00 120 credits).
 SCF also enjoys a strong relationship with the Manatee and Sarasota County school districts which is well established and provides for repeated collaboration with the school administration, including superintendents, principals, and human resources staff.